Ibrahim2750mi/Blitzkrieg/README.md

 the menu by clicking on the cog wheel icon on the top left of the screen.
 You can go to battle by clicking on the map button, winning battles is your main objective and taking all the cities under your control.
 Some features were not implemented like dialogues, generals etc. You may see alot of redundant code that is because, they might have been used if I had more time.
 Anyway good luck winning your kingdom back from your evil twin.
+Also, you need to click on "SAVE and CONTINUE" button in the map view.

 Cheat:
 When in battle press "w" to kill all enemies.